 - Keep language clean.
 Profanity (AKA “swear” or “bad” or “cuss” words) is not allowed.
 Videos, photos or comments that include profanity will be removed.
 Nonsensical comments or use of excessive emojis are also unwelcome on JAM.

 - Stay age-appropriate.
-To keep JAM suitable for all ages, posts that include, refer to or link to mature content (including written descriptions, images, audio, or videos) are not allowed.
+To keep JAM suitable for kids of all ages (under 17), posts that include, refer to or link to mature content (including written descriptions, images, audio, or videos) are not allowed.
 This includes but is not limited to:

 - Use of drugs, alcohol, or other age-restricted/illegal substances